In supporting social justice work, we try as best we can to practise responsible data, and we support partners to do the same.

 - We practise data minimisation: only collecting the data we need, and deleting it afterwards

-- We do not collect data about people, organizations, or activities that we do not have a clear intent to use productively
+- We do not collect data about people, organisations, or activities that we do not have a clear intent to use productively.

-To learn more about responsible data, we recommend checking out the Responsible Data Handbook.
+To learn more about responsible data, we recommend:

 As a remote organisation, we use a range of services and tools to keep our virtual doors open.
 Below, we describe some of our tools and choices, and how they might affect the way we collect and store data.

 - We use the open-source analytics software Matomo, which we self-host.
 This is used on The Engine Room’s main site to gain insight about what visitors are looking for, and to improve the site with this in mind.
 Along with anonymised IP addresses (e.g. 192.168.xxx.xxx) the software tracks country, page visited, duration of visit, returning visits over time, device type and model (e.g. iPhone, Google Pixel), operating system (e.g Windows, MacOS), browser (e.g. Firefox, Chrome), and incoming and outgoing traffic (i.e. where people come from and where they go next.
 Read more on Matomo’s privacy-respecting configurations here.

 - We use WordPress for this site, and for the Responsible Data site, because it’s open source and has a lot of functionality that we can use and re-use.

 - We use Greenhost’s and Koumbit’s servers.
 Greenhost offers an ‘ethical and sustainable approach’, valuing privacy, which we really appreciate.
 We use both to distribute and differentiate our infrastructure, selecting the proper location for different tools and services.
 We also host our email on Greenhost.

 - We use Nextcloud for storing documents that may contain confidential or sensitive information, hosted on servers we control.